This statement covers the website hosted at www.pct.bike.

 We do not plan to add captions to the video on the landing page because video recorded before September 2020 is exempt from meeting the accessibility regulations.

-Subject to funding we plan to provide a downloadable report as HTML/Word/PDF, providing a summary of the tool, it’s key findings.
+Subject to future funding we plan to provide a downloadable report as HTML/Word/PDF, providing a summary of the tool, it’s key findings.

 We would also like to make the regional summary findings more accessible, as a sitemap.
 Reproducing the functionality of the map using text-based user interfaces would be a larger challenge, requiring a fundamental change to the codebase.
 It may be more cost effective to address this issue by creating new web services than by adapting the current PCT codebases, which is based on the web framework shiny.